 codium

-Additionally, you can open a specific file or directory by passing it as an argument:
+You can also open a specific file or directory by passing it as an argument:

 codium ~/Projects/my-app